panacloud/bootcamp-2021/README.md

 Covid-19 propelled businesses into the future, ready or not.
 “Covid has acted like a time machine: it brought 2030 to 2020,” said Loren Padelford, vice president at Shopify Inc. “All those trends, where organizations thought they had more time, got rapidly accelerated.”
 We at Panacloud are trying to respond to these challenges and trying to lead from the front.

+This is a Open and Free Bootcamp, for admission just [fill this admission form](https://forms.gle/QFvfSMquJZftyyiT9).

+Now start following the course material.

 ### The interplay between emerging and mature technologies: AI, blockchain and the cloud

 [The interplay between emerging and mature technologies: AI, blockchain and the cloud](https://www.information-age.com/ai-blockchain-cloud-123482306/)